HamadaSalhab/text-detoxification/README.md

 ### Predict

-To train the model, you can run the following command:
+To train the model, you can run the following command from the root directory of the project:

 ``` zsh
 python3 src/model/predict_model.py